Tom Holmes (footballer): Return to Reading

+On 17 June 2022, Holmes signed a new three-year contract with Reading.
+Four days later on 21 July, he was confirmed as Reading's vice-captain for the 2022–23 season, behind captain Andy Yiadom.

+On 17 January 2024, Holmes signed for Premier League side Luton Town, returning to Reading on loan until the end of the 2023–24 season.

 Luton Town

-On 17 January 2024, Holmes signed for Premier League club Luton Town for an undisclosed fee, and returned to Reading on loan until the end of the season.
+After his initial loan to Reading, Holmes joined Luton Town for the start of the 2024–25 season following the club's relegation to the Championship.

+Dender EH loan

 On 3 February 2025, Holmes joined Belgian Pro League club Dender EH on loan for the remainder of the 2024–25 season.

+Rotherham United loan

 On 1 September 2025, Holmes joined fellow League One side Rotherham United on a season-long loan deal.
 Five days later he made his debut in a 1–0 win over Exeter City but suffered a knee injury that was expected to keep him out for two months.
+He was recalled by Luton on 12 January 2026.

+On 1 September 2026, Holmes' contract with Luton Town was terminated by mutual consent.

 Personal life

 Born in England, Holmes is of Canadian descent through his grandmother.

-Holmes is studying a degree on a part-time basis.
+In 2023, Holmes was studying a degree on a part-time basis.